falcosecurity/falco/.github/ISSUE_TEMPLATE/bug-report.md

 **Environment**:
 - Falco version (use `falco --version`):
+- System info <!-- Falco has a built-in support command you can use  "falco --support | jq .system_info" -->
 - Cloud provider or hardware configuration:
 - OS (e.g: `cat /etc/os-release`):
 - Kernel (e.g. `uname -a`):